Coosef/Active-Directory-Management-Toolkit/README.md

 English Description:
 Identifies and lists computers in Active Directory with duplicate IP addresses, useful for resolving IP conflicts in your network.

-These descriptions and steps will help guide users on how to use and benefit from these scripts effectively within your GitHub repository